xuzhidalao/Ruyi-Liu61.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-My name is Dian Jiao and I am a third-year PhD student in Accounting at Columbia Business School.
-I am interested in investigating how the accounting information can shape the market efficiency and the role of disclosure and information intermediaries in the process.
-In my research, I apply both empirical and analytical methods, as well as recent advances in technology such as machine learning and textual analysis.
+My name is Dian Jiao, and I am a fourth-year PhD student in Accounting at Columbia Business School.
+I am broadly interested in how accounting information shapes market efficiency.
+My current research examines how the information is strategically communicated by corporations and manifested by financial institutions.
+In my research, I apply both empirical and analytical methods.

-Prior to joining CBS, I had served for two years as a quantitative researcher at Ruitian Capital, focusing on systematic quantimental equity stratgies based on statistical methods.
-I received M.S. in Financial Engineering from Columbia, and M.A. in Finance and B.S. in Applied Math from SJTU.
+Prior to joining CBS, I had served for two years as a quantitative researcher at  <a href="https://www.ruitiancapital.com/">Ruitian Capital</a>, focusing on systematic equity strategies based on statistical methods.
+I received an M.Phil in Accounting and an M.S. in Financial Engineering from <a href="https://www.columbia.edu/">Columbia University</a>, and an M.A. in Finance and a B.S. in Applied Math from <a href="https://en.sjtu.edu.cn/">Shanghai Jiao Tong University</a>.

-Born and raised in <a href="https://en.wikipedia.org/wiki/Henan">Henan Province</a>, the birthplace of Chinese Civilization with over 3,200 years of recorded history, I enjoy history, Chinese poems, and Chinese calligraphy.
-Also, I am interested in climbing, basketball, table tennis, road cycling, swimming, and hiking.
+Born and raised in <a href="https://en.wikipedia.org/wiki/Henan">Henan Province</a>, the birthplace of Chinese Civilization with over 3,200 years of recorded history, I enjoy history, poems, and Chinese calligraphy.
+Also, I am interested in bouldering, basketball, table tennis, road cycling, swimming, and hiking.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.